seriouspoop/gocron-etcd-elector-example/README.md

-# gocron-etcd-elector-example
+# gocronv2-etcd-elector-example

-A production environment replica of multiple instance job scheduling with leader and follower nodes
+A production environment replica of multiple instance job scheduling with leader and follower nodes, this example uses `gocronv2` with `gocron-etcd-elector` with etcd cluster.

 # Usage